 Who we are

 Oxfam is an international confederation of 20 affiliates operating together in 94 countries with development programs in Africa, the Middle East, Latin America, across Asia and in parts of Eastern Europe.
 We are working together to end world poverty and injustice.
 Click HERE to see our work worldwide.

-Oxfam has supported development of Cambodia for almost four decades and it continues with a strong commitment to Cambodians, especially women and youth as well as other marginalized groups.
+In Cambodia, Oxfam has supported development of the country for almost four decades and it continues with a strong commitment to Cambodians, especially women and youth as well as other marginalized groups.
 Hence, People living with disabilities, LGBTQI people, Indigenous groups and ethnic minorities, women facing exploitation, abuse or violence, and age discriminated vulnerable groups are being empowered to peacefully hold government and others with power accountable so that they can realize their rights to build a resilient society free from poverty and injustice.
 There are three programme pillars: Resilience, Voices for Change and Natural Resource Governance.

 Our way of working

 - Our work is hallmarked by the design and implementation of evidence-based development initiatives built up from the perspective of the poor and the vulnerable with the prospect of scalable and lasting results.

 - We provide strategic oversight, technical assistance, skills transfer, finance and administrative support to local agencies and actors that partner with us so that they can champion these development results.

 - These designs are supported with ongoing research, monitoring, evaluation and learning so that we are continually working toward better practice in development.

 Oxfam pursues a Rights-based approach to development.
 While working to deliver fair, just and effective development outcomes, we do it through empowered participation delivering then positive transformation of power relations, attitudes and beliefs.

 Who we work with